AnthonyQi/Query_Intent_Classifier/README.md

 TheCupNoodle/query-intent-classifier
 ```

 They are downloaded automatically when you run `inference.py` after logging in with `hf auth login`.
+The file exceeds GitHub's 100MB limit and is excluded from this repo via `.gitignore`.

 ---